moaztayea/Time-Series-For-Pakistan-Largest-Ecommerce/README.md

 The total revenue was calculated.
 The average order value was calculated.
 The most popular product category was identified.
-The most popular payment method was identified..
+The most popular payment method was identified.
 A bar chart of the number of orders by product category was plotted.
 A line chart of the total revenue over time was plotted.
 ### Feature Engineering